KonstantinHDev/kRepo/README.md

 #Profiling

 __Term Complexity__
-Running through all elements for all items O(n) and reducing the size on by 1.
-If a merge done remove the merged value and continue in the sequence.
+Running through all elements for all items O(n) and reducing the size on iteration by 1.
+If a subset is detected, merge and remove the merged value.
 Therefore O(n) + O(n-1) + ... + O(1) could be reached.
-In addition a for sequenz is could be reduced ( n - m ) if a merge of 2 intervals  appear.
+In addition a for-loop is determinated if a merge of 2 intervals  appear.
-Resulting a O(n * log(n)) is resulting ( Proofed by tests).
+A term complexity of O(n * log(n)) is resulting ( Proofed by tests).

 __Memory usage__
-Memory requirement will be equals of the checked list size, because list just get manipulated and rewritten ( plus single scoped parameters = negligible).
+Memory requirement will be the checked list size, because the list just gets manipulated and rewritten ( plus single scoped parameters = negligible).

 __Toughness__
-Values are validated in for special form ( array of int with 2 values, first should be smaller/equal than the second ) _Example_
+Values are validated for a special form ( array of int with 2 values, first should be smaller/equal than the second )

+_Example_
-Right: int[ 2, 4 ] descripes a intervall from 2 to 4.
+Right: int[ 2, 4 ] descripes an intervall from 2 to 4.

 Wrong: int[ 2, 3, 4 ] || int[ 2 ]=> ignored and not inserted into the merging list.

 Wrong: null => ignored and not inserted into the merging list.